-In this paper, a flood early warning system based on precipitation forecast is presented.
-91 92 The system, which is being developed in collaboration with the Hydrographic Confederation of Miño-Sil River, consists of three steps: i) precipitation forecast; ii) use 93 94 of a hydrologic model to predict extreme flows; iii) use of a hydraulic model that is 95 applied at certain areas only under extreme flows.
-Starting from 1-day, 2-day and 3-day 96 precipitation forecast windows provided by the Regional Meteorological Office 97 (MeteoGalicia), the outflows associated to the catchment of the Miño River (NW Spain) 98 were obtained using the HEC-HMS model (U.S. Army Corps of Engineers, 2018).
-This 99 model was calibrated for the area of study by means of series of historical flood events 100 detected over the last decade.
-The numerical model Iber (Bladé et al., 2014) was used to obtain water depth and velocity under extreme flow conditions for some risk areas where 101 102 previous events have caused damages or material loses.
-Both models (i.e., HEC-HMS and Iber) are freely available software so the system can be applied at any location without 103 costs derived from the licences of commercial codes.
-The main contribution of the EWS presented in this work respect to the systems shown in the bibliography is that all the components are freely available and easily adaptable to different areas of the world.
+In this paper, a flood early warning system based on precipitation forecasts is presented.
+The system, which is being developed in collaboration with the Hydrographic Confederation of Miño-Sil, consists of three steps: (i) precipitation forecast, (ii) use of a hydrologic model to predict extreme flows and (iii) use of a hydraulic model that is applied at certain areas only under extreme flows.
+Starting from 1, 2 and 3 d precipitation forecast windows provided by the regional meteorological office (MeteoGalicia), the outflows associated with the catchment of the Miño River (NW Spain) were obtained using the Hydrologic Modeling System (HEC-HMS) model (U.S. Army Corps of Engineers, 2018).
+This model was calibrated for the area of study by means of a series of historical flood events detected over the last decade.
+The numerical model Iber (Bladé et al., 2014) was used to obtain water depth and velocity under extreme flow conditions for some risk areas where previous events have caused damage or material losses.
+Both models (i.e. HEC-HMS and Iber) are freely available software so the system can be applied at any location without costs derived from the licences of commercial codes.
+The main contribution of the EWS presented in this work with respect to the systems shown in the bibliography is that all the components are freely available and easily adaptable to different areas of the world.

-The paper, which aims to describe the steps followed to develop the EWS, is organised 107 108 as follows.
-First, a description of the area of study (the upper reach of Miño River and the 109 city of Lugo, NW Spain) is shown.
-Then the methodology to obtain the weather forecast, 110 the computation of the run-off and the hydraulic processes are briefly presented.
-Also the communication among all the models (Precipitation Forecast - Run-Off - Hydraulic 111 processes) is explained.
-Next, the results of the precipitation and outflow forecast of a 112 series of historical flood events are presented along with a statistic analysis of their 113 114 accuracy.
-Finally, the numerical water depth obtained for a particular flood event at the 115 city of Lugo is shown and compared with field data measured during the event.
+The paper, which aims to describe the steps followed to develop the EWS, is organised as follows.
+First, a description of the area of study (the upper reach of Miño River and the city of Lugo, NW Spain) is shown.
+Then the methodology to obtain the weather forecast, the computation of the runoff and the hydraulic processes are briefly presented.
+Also, the communication among all the models (precipitation forecast- runoff-hydraulic processes) is explained.
+Next, the results of the precipitation and outflow forecast of a series of historical flood events are presented along with a statistic analysis of their accuracy.
+Finally, the numerical water depth obtained for a particular flood event at the city of Lugo is shown and compared with field data measured during the event.

-116 2.
-Study area
+2 Study area

-117 The area of study is located in north-western Spain (Figure 1).
+The area of study is located in northwestern Spain (Fig. 1).
 It corresponds to the upper reach of the Miño River.
-This sub-catchment area is about 2200 km and the elevation 118 119 ranges from 360 to 980 m.a.s.l.
-The average annual precipitation ranges from 144 to 1300 120 mm year-1.
-Miño River presents an annual hydrologic cycle characterised by a pluvial 121 regime, presenting maximum river discharges during winter months descending then to 122 reach its minimum values during summer (Fernández-Nóvoa et al., 2017).
-Specifically, considering the period under study at Lugo station, Miño River reaches maximum flows 123 of 114 and 128 ms-1 in January and February and minimum ones of 7 and 8 ms-1 in 124 125 August and September, respectively.
+This sub-catchment area is about $2200 \text{ km}^2$ and the elevation ranges from 360 to 980 m a.s.l.
+The average annual precipitation ranges from 144 to $1300 \text{ mm yr}^{-1}$ .
+Miño River presents an annual hydrologic cycle characterised by a pluvial regime, with maximum river discharges during winter months, then descending to reach its minimum values during summer (Fernández-Nóvoa et al., 2017).
+Specifically, considering the period under study at Lugo station, Miño River reaches maximum flows of 114 and 128 m s-1 in January and February and minimum flows of 7 and 8 m s-1 in August and September, respectively.

-Figure 1 (upper-left panel) shows the catchment of the upper reach of the Miño River, 126 127 which is divided into three main sub-basins according to their topographic characteristics.
+Figure 1a shows the catchment of the upper reach of the Miño River, which is divided into three main sub-basins according to their topographic characteristics.
 Seven rain gauges operated by MeteoGalicia are located in the entire sub-catchment.
-128 Table 1 shows the location and the elevation of each of the rain gauges located in the 129 upper reach of the Miño River.
-The outlet of this catchment is located in the city of Lugo 130 (Figure 1, lower panel).
-This area is usually flooded during the events of extreme 131 132 precipitations in the upper reach of the Miño River.
-The absence of dams in the catchment to regulate the flow also affects the high frequency of these events.
-133
+Table 1 shows the location and the elevation of each of the rain gauges located in the upper reach of the Miño River.
+The outlet of this catchment is located in the city of Lugo (Fig. 1c).
+This area is usually flooded during events